 Fault in this case can be proven in various ways.
-If enough eyewitnesses can testify that the male that inflicted injury on Hoffman was wearing steel toe boots and that he had malice intent that night, Hoffman can take legal action against the man for her pain and suffering.
+If enough eyewitnesses can testify that the male that inflicted injury on Hoffman was wearing steel-toe boots and that he had malicious intent that night, Hoffman can take legal action against the man for her pain and suffering.

-In addition, if it can be proven that security of the venue that night was either negligent, short staffed that night, or not properly trained to handle this type of incident, the premises can be held liable for negligent security.
+In addition, if it can be proven that the security of the venue that night was either negligent, short-staffed that night, or not properly trained to handle this type of incident, the premises can be held liable for negligent security.

 Whether you plan to take legal action or not, it is important to consult with a contingency base personal injury attorney.
 Your lawyer will inform you of the rights you have as a victim as well as if you are eligible to compensation for your injuries.

 If you or a loved one has experienced a personal injury, contact an experienced Los Angeles Personal Injury Attorney lawyer